Ashland County Court Records

 Email: clerkstaff@ashlandcounty.org

-The Clerk’s Legal Division is open Monday through Friday, 8:00 a.m. to noon and 1:00 p.m. to 4:00 p.m.
-Requesters should provide the case number, party names, and a description of the specific documents needed.
+The Clerk's Legal Division is open Monday through Friday, 8:00 a.m. to noon and 1:00 p.m. to 4:00 p.m.
+Include the case number, party names, and a description of the specific documents you need.
 Copy fees must be paid before documents are released.

 Property Records

 Real property records in Ashland County—including deeds, mortgages, liens, plats, and powers of attorney—are maintained by the Office of the Recorder at the Ashland County Courthouse, 142 W. 2nd Street.
-These records can be searched online through the Ashland County Recorder Online Services portal, where users can log in as public users and search documents by name or recording date.
-The Recorder’s Office is open Monday through Friday, 8:00 a.m. to 4:00 p.m., and will not accept documents for recording after 3:45 p.m.
+Search these records online through the Ashland County Recorder Online Services portal; log in as a public user and search by name or recording date.
+The Recorder's Office is open Monday through Friday, 8:00 a.m. to 4:00 p.m., and will not accept documents for recording after 3:45 p.m.

 Ashland County Family Court Records